msafari0/Identikeep/README.md

     echo "Unit: Mhz"

-If this script is placed in the foled `bin/extensions`, a field named `MyCpuFreq` will be created in the plugin `Extensions`, which will contains a list of the CPU frequencies.
+If this script is placed in the foled `bin/extensions`, a field named `MyCpuFreq` will be created in the plugin `Extensions`, which will contain a list of the CPU frequencies.

 This approach clearly has some limitations: